ls1intum/Artemis/docs/dev/cypress.rst

     :align: center
     :alt: Sorry Cypress last runs

-The name of the run consists of the branch name followed by the run # .
+The name of the run consists of the branch name followed by the run number.
 The last part is MySQL or PostgreSQL depending on the run environment.
 If you are in the MySQL project, you will of course only see the MySQL runs.

 If you now click on the run, you can see detailed information about the test suites (corresponding to components within Artemis).
 For each suite there is information about the run time, the successful/failed/flaky/skipped/ignored tests: